llimllib/obsidian-archive/blog/2024/06/Serving a billion web requests with boring code.md

 We followed a strict backwards-compatibility requirement, and only added and never removed fields from our interfaces.
 Once a field was exposed in the public API, it would be exposed forever unless it became a security problem (which, thankfully, never happened to us in the years I worked on this project).

 We did the same with the databases as the API; columns were added and rarely removed.
-If they a column actually merited removal, the process was to add a column, remove all references to the old one, _wait a few weeks to make sure we didn't need to roll back_, then finally remove the column from the database.
+If a column actually merited removal, the process was to add a column, remove all references to the old one, _wait a few weeks to make sure we didn't need to roll back_, then finally remove the column from the database.

 Our discipline with backwards compatibility gave us freedom to keep up a high rate of changes and maintain confidence that local changes would not have negative downstream consequences.